 The Life behind a Trumpet

 Carlot Dorvé is a graduate Student in the School of Music at Penn State.
-He plays for the Penn State Philharmonic Orchestra and was able to launch his own CD called “sacred of music”.
+He plays for the Penn State Philharmonic Orchestra and was able to launch his own CD called “Sacred Sounds of the Trumpet”.

 Dorvé was born in the capital of Haiti, Port-au-Price, and he has been playing trumpet since he was 9 years old.
 Dorvé said that many of his teacher told him that he can’t play trumpet but he managed a way to prove them wrong.